slightknack/slightknack.dev/content/about/_index.md

 In 2017, I became obsessed with shaders and GPUs (thank you, Iñigo Quilez).
 In 2019, I learned Rust to develop a compiler for [Passerine](/passerine).
 I keep a [blog](/blog).

 In 2021, I was a software engineering intern at [tonari.no](https://tonari.no), where I prototyped real-time depth estimation on the GPU.
-In 2022, I interned at [zed.dev](https://zed.dev), where I developed a webassembly extension runtime for e.g. adding new languages to the editor.
+In 2022, I interned at [zed.dev](https://zed.dev), where I developed a webassembly [extension](https://zed.dev/extensions) runtime for e.g. adding new languages to the editor.

 I graduated highschool in 2022.
 I deferred my enrollment and proceeded to live in Brazil for two years.
 I didn't use the Internet and learned a lot.
 (After two years offline, I realized that the Internet is overrated.)

 In 2024, when I got back from Brazil, I started at MIT.
+I joined the men's lightweight crew.
 After my first year, in 2025, I (once again) worked at a startup, and a wrote _a lot_ of Rust.

+During my second year of school, I helped run Cohort 5 of [Prod](https://prod.so).
+In 2026, I worked at [Flapping Airplanes](https://flappingairplanes.com) on megakernels and data-efficient RL.

-I am now in my second year of school.
-This year, I am helping run [Prod](https://prod.so).
+I am now in my third and final year of school.
+I plan to graduate a year early, pack my wagon, and migrate west.
+Wish me luck!

 I love making art and taking photos!
 I have played basketball/soccer on 4 of 7 continents to date.
 I enjoy hiking and skiing with my family.
 Também falo português, meu rei.
 Y español.